open-ch/kaeter/README.md

 - `release`
 - `snapshot` (optional)

-Look at the `kaeter` submodule for mor details.
+Look at the `kaeter --help` for mor details.

 ### `kaeter lint`

-This tool enforces a few things around `kaeter` modules, namely:
+This command enforces a few things around `kaeter` modules, namely:

-- every module (ie, anything that has a `versions.yaml` file) needs a `README.md` and a `CHANGELOG.md` files
+- every module (ie, anything that has a `versions.yaml` file) needs `README.md` and `CHANGELOG.md` files,
-- every released version needs an entry in the `CHANGELG.md` file
+- every released version needs an entry in `CHANGELG.md` file.

 ```
-# Checks for compliance of all modules (ie, any directory that has a `versions.yml` file.
+# Checks for compliance of all modules (ie, any directory that has a `versions.yml` file).
 kaeter lint --path <path_to_repo>
 ```